entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > - The coding of *Chahuaqingolepis magniporus* is ?.
 > - The coding of taxon 2 from Songming is ?.

-112. Anterior oblique dorsal sensory canal on the trunk shield: absent (0), present (1).
+111. Anterior oblique dorsal sensory canal on the trunk shield: absent (0), present (1).
 > Newly added by Yu.
 > - In some euantiarchs like *Microbrachius* and *Jiangxilepis*, the oblique dorsal sensory canals are paired.

 > - The coding of *Songmingolepis conspicilatus* is 0.
 > - The coding of *Chahuaqingolepis magniporus* is ?.
 > - The coding of taxon 2 from Songming is 1.

-113. Posterior oblique dorsal sensory canal on the trunk shield: short (0), long (1).
-> Newly added by Yu.
-> - We define the Posterior oblique dorsal sensory canal restricted to the anterior median dorsal palte as a short one, while the sensory canal extending to other plates is considered as a long one.

-> - The coding of *Songmingolepis conspicilatus* is 1.
-> - The coding of *Chahuaqingolepis magniporus* is ?.
-> - The coding of taxon 2 from Songming is ?.

 ## References
 Jia, L. T., Zhu, M., and Zhao, W. J. (2010).
 A new antiarch fish from the Upper Devonian Zhongning Formation of Ningxia, China. *Palaeoworld*, **19**(1-2), 136-145. https://doi.org/10.1016/j.palwor.2010.02.002